feenkcom/gt4cobol/README.md

-# gt4cobol
+# gt4cobol: Glamorous Toolkit for COBOL

-Offers multiple static analyses for COBOL.
+A component to be loaded in Glamorous Toolkit that offers multiple static analyses for COBOL.

 Includes:
 - Parsers for COBOL, JCL and BMS sources